-Ward No. of properties No. of properties in EA FZ3 Percentage of properties within EA FZ3 Main sources of flooding Weymouth East 1987 84 4.2 Tidal flooding Westham East 1768 41 2.3 Tidal flooding with some problems of fluvial flooding Upwey & Broadwey 1616 29 1.8 Fluvial flooding due to runoff from fields and heavy rainfall Radipole 1582 16 1.0 Tidal flooding due to drainage problems Wey Valley 1460 13 0.9 Fluvial flooding due to the River Wey overflowing Westham North 2388 1 0.04 Tidal and fluvial flooding due to runoff and the River Wey overtopping Wyke Regis 2472 1 0.04 Tidal flooding combined with surface water runoff and inadequate drainage
+Ward No. of properties No. of properties in EA FZ3 Percentage of properties within EA FZ3 Main sources of flooding Westham East 1768 3 0.17 Tidal flooding with some problems of fluvial flooding Upwey & Broadwey 1616 67 2.16 Fluvial flooding due to runoff from fields and heavy rainfall Radipole 1582 15 0.95 Tidal flooding due to drainage problems Wey Valley 1460 13 0.9 Fluvial flooding due to the River Wey overflowing Westham North 2388 1 0.04 Tidal and fluvial flooding due to runoff and the River Wey overtopping

-The wards are shown on the location plan - figure 2a.
+The wards are shown on the location plan - Figure 2.1.

-With reference to historic flooding events there are approximately 120 properties, representing 0.4% of the total number of properties within ten metres of a known historic flood event and 725 properties (2.4%) within twenty metres.
+With reference to historic flooding events there are approximately 49 properties, representing 0.16 % of the total number of properties within ten metres of a known historic flood event and 156 properties (0.51%) within twenty metres.